-- There was a \$16.7 million increase in cash and cash equivalents between December 31, 2020 and December 31, 2019.
-The net increase was the result of our May 2020 public offering of common shares, which raised net proceeds of \$32.0 million, as well as \$0.5 million from various stock option exercises, offset by cash used for operating activities.
-During the period ended December 31, 2020, cash for operations was used mainly on the pre-commercialization activities of PEDMARKTM and regulatory submission activities relating to the NDA. - The increase in other current assets between December 31, 2020 and December 31, 2019 primarily relates to the value of the Processa shares and an increase in the prepaid amount for Director and Officer insurance premiums and costs associated with our at the market offering agreement, which was disclosed on October 20, 2020. - Current liabilities at December 31, 2020 increased \$0.076 million compared to December 31, 2019 primarily due to a minor rise in accounts payable associated with our commercialization and manufacturing activities for the production of PEDMARKTM and related regulatory expenses at year-end 2020. - Working capital increased between December 31, 2020 and December 31, 2019 by \$17.5 million.
-The increase was a result of cash used in operations offset by \$32.0 million from our May 2020 public offering of common shares, \$0.5 million from stock option exercises and \$0.1 million in interest income.
-Cash outflows related to the regulatory and pre-commercial development activities of PEDMARKTM and general and administrative expenses.
+- There was a \$9.2 million decrease in cash and cash equivalents between December 31, 2021 and December 31, 2020.
+The net decrease was the result of cash operating expenses, offset by the \$5.0 million received from the Bridge Bank Loan and Security Agreement and some negligible amounts received from option exercises.
+During the period ended December 31, 2021, cash for operations was used mainly on the pre-commercialization activities of PEDMARKTM and regulatory submission activities relating to the NDA. - The increase in other current assets between December 31, 2021 and December 31, 2020 primarily relates to an increase in the prepaid amounts for drug product manufacturing and for Director and Officer insurance premiums. - Current liabilities at December 31, 2021 decreased \$0.7 million compared to December 31, 2020 primarily due to a decrease in accounts payable associated with our commercialization and manufacturing activities for the production of PEDMARKTM and related regulatory expenses at year-end 2021. - Working capital decreased between December 31, 2021 and December 31, 2020 by \$8.3 million.
+The decrease was a result of cash used in operations offset by \$5.0 million received from the Bridge Bank Loan and Security Agreement, and negligible amounts received from stock option exercises and interest income.
+Cash outflows related to the regulatory and pre-commercial development activities of PEDMARKTM and other general and administrative expenses.

-Y lear Ended Selected Cash Flow Data Year Ended December 31, (dollars and shares in thousands) Decer nber 31, 2020 2019 Net cash used in operating activities \$ (15,595) \$ (9,060) Net cash provided from investing activities - - Net cash provided by financing activities 32,289 (71) Net cash flow \$ 16,694 \$ (9,131)
+Selected Cash Flow Data (dollars and shares in thousands) Year Ended December 31, 2021 Year Ended December 31, 2020 Net cash used in operating activities \$ (14,222) \$ (15,595) Net cash provided by investing activities - Net cash provided by financing activities 4,978 32,289 Net cash flow \$ (9,244) \$ 16,694

-The net cash flow used in operating activities for the year ended December 31, 2020 was approximately \$15.6 million as compared to \$9.1 million in 2019.
-This increase relates to the commercial development of PEDMARKTM, preparation for product launch and regulatory activities.
-Net financing activities provided approximately \$32.0 million from a public offering in May of 2020, and approximately \$0.5 million from the exercise of stock options.
+The net cash flow used in operating activities for the year ended December 31, 2021 was approximately \$14.2 million as compared to \$15.6 million in 2020.
+This decrease relates to slightly lower pre-commercial activities in 2021 as some of the activities were completed in 2020.
+Net financing activities in 2021 provided approximately \$5.0 million from funding of the Bridge Bank Loan and Security Agreement, net of fees, and de minimis amounts arising from various option exercises.
+Financing activities in 2020 mainly consisted of \$31.8 million from the public issuance of our common shares and \$0.5 million from various option exercises.